scrabbletank/farhome-rules/rulesdoc.md

 Once per long rest, as long as an attack does less than your max wounds in damage you can take no damage instead.

 #### Marksman
-*Requires 5 Ranged proficiency, 20th Level*
+*Requires 5 proficiency in Ranged attacks, 20th Level*

 You do not add bad dice with ranged attacks when targeting a creature outside of your close range.
 When making a ranged attack or maneuver you can ignore all bad and terrible dice added to the roll.
 You may do this up to your Ranged proficiency, after which you must take a long rest to regain this feat.

 #### Necromancer
-*Requires 5 Curse proficiency, 20th Level*
+*Requires 5 proficiency in Curse spells, 20th Level*

 When gaining temporary wounds, you may heal missing wounds instead.
 When casting _Raise Dead_ you can target 2 additional corpses without adding Terrible dice, and you add 3 successes to _Gloom_'s spellcasting roll.